We have an ideal base for short breaks, whether you go north or south.

 Below are some short itineraries to give you an idea of what to expect and to help you plan your break.

 The first one and a half hours is a meander through pretty woodland before the short tunnel at Newbold, with moorings before or after the next bridge.
-Here there are two pubs that are nearby but set at right angles to the canal.
+Here there is a pub (Barley Mow) that is nearby but set at right angles to the canal.
 The original cut ran in front of the pubs, but is now a lane.
 In Newbold churchyard are the remains of the tunnel from Brindley’s original late 18th century contour canal.

 In Newbold is The Barley Mow pub.
 There is also the Old Crown near the shops, which include a Post Office, fish and chips, a supermarket and also a cash machine.
-(Turn left out of the lane in front of the two pubs and walk downhill about 100 yards.)
+(Turn left out of the lane in front of the pub and walk downhill about 100 yards.

 For more ideas of routes going South check out this link

 The first part of your journey is along mostly “new” canal (only about 180 years old!) and after passing through some impressive cuttings and high above open farmland you reach Ansty in about 1 ½ hours.